Racist posts spark police response at Minnesota high school

-OWATONNA, Minn. — School officials called police and put a Minnesota high school on lockdown as tensions boiled over after racist comments targeting black students were posted on social media.
+OWATONNA, Minn. — Officials placed a southern Minnesota school on lockdown and called police when tensions over racist comments posted on social media boiled over.

-Two students accused of assaulting an officer were arrested amid the altercation this week at Owatonna Senior High School.
+Owatonna Senior High School officials say a large group of students started shouting at each other in a commons area Monday over the comments targeting black students that were posted on Snapchat Sunday.

-School district officials say they began investigating after a derogatory comment was posted Sunday by a student.
-District spokeswoman Shay Baumbach says tensions escalated Monday at lunchtime, when another student posted a similar comment on social media.
+Black students make up 8.5 percent of the school's enrollment.
+The school is 73 percent white.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.